dyhes/zulip/CODE_OF_CONDUCT.md

-# Zulip Code of Conduct
+# Aloha Code of Conduct

-Like the technical community as a whole, the Zulip team and community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission, including mentorship, teaching, and connecting people.
+Like the technical community as a whole, the Aloha team and community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission, including mentorship, teaching, and connecting people.